codingwithsasquatch/serverless_ninjas_workshop/9-Serverless_Challenges/devopschallenges.md

 ## Challenge 3.
 Run on container (Preview)

 As your function is totally available, people from other division want to use it.
-However, they don't have Azure environment.
-They required it works on premise environment.
-You need to run your function locally on container.
+However, they don't have access to Azure environment.
+They want to run your function on premise environment.
+You need to package your function in a Docker container.

 ## Requirement

-Pack your function into docker container and run on your local machine with sharing on DockerHub or Azure Container Registry then run on Azure
+Pack your function into a Docker container and run it on your local machine.
+Then share the container via DockerHub or Azure Container Registry.
+The final step is run it on Azure.

 ## Success criteria

-Your container works on your local machine as a docker container Your image is uploaded to the DockerHub or Azure Container Registry Run the docker container on Azure
+* Your container works on your local machine as a docker container.
+* Your image is uploaded to the DockerHub or Azure Container Registry.
+* You are able to run the Docker container on Azure.

-NOTE: You have three ways to run this.
-Azure Functions, Azure Container Instances, Azure Kubernetes Services
+You have three ways to run the Docker container in Azure:

+1. Azure Functions
+2. Azure Container Instances
+3. Azure Kubernetes Services

 ### Reference